The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 During the QA, a reporter said to Gibbs, well, what do you think?

-Any big deal.
+Any big deal?

-Get to the It's important to understand that this event happened 5,000 feet below the surface at a well that was several miles below that 5,000 foot point.
+It is important to understand that this event happened 5,000 feet below the surface at a well that was several miles below that 5,000 foot point.

 Folks, now they're quoting me.